 With a few clicks, Game Rig Tools will turn any Blender Armature into a Game-ready rig!

-This addon has two main features:
+The Core Module of GRT has two main features:

 - Generate a Deform Rig from an existing Control Rig